The Collector's Choice Gallery

 Eotyrannus

-Eotyrannus 5 inch high very stable Vert with no restoration or fills.Very solid item with processes intact (Early Cretaceous).
-Eotyrannus was an early relative of Tyrannosaurus rex.
-It was much smaller than Tyrannosaurus rex - Eotyrannus was "only" about 20 feet (6 meters) long.
+Eotyrannus - 5 inch very stable Vert with no restoration or fills.
+Very solid item with processes intact.
+(Early Cretaceous) The Eotyrannus was an early relative of Tyrannosaurus rex however, much smaller at 'only' about 20 feet (6 meters) long.